 D. Fuhry.
 Summarization, Search, and Community Analysis in Social Networks.
 Doctoral Symposium at NSF SoCS Symposium, 2012.

 H. Purohit and A. Sheth.
 Twitris v3: From Citizen Sensing to Analysis, Coordination and Action.
-ICWSM 2013, Demo track. (to appear)
+In Proceedings of the 7th International AAAI Conference on Weblogs and Social Media (ICWSM), 2013, Demo track.

 A. Smith, A. Sheth, A. Jadhav, H. Purohit, L. Chen, M. Cooney, P. Kapanipathi, P. Anantharam, P. Koneru and W. Wang.
 Twitris+: Social Media Analytics Platform for Effective Coordination.
 NSF SoCS Symposium, 2012.